 The Semiconductors segment includes undertakings that design or manufacture semiconductor devices, integrated circuits, their raw materials and components, or capital equipment.
 Some undertakings in the sector provide outsourced manufacturing, assembly, or other services for designers of semiconductor devices.
-This sector includes the following activities in accordance with the following NACE code classification:

 This sector includes the following activities in accordance to the following NACE code classification: